Leaders Are Readers

 They adorn our shelves, our desks, perhaps even our floors, assuming physical space that might be otherwise reserved for mementos, décor, or nothing.

 And yet, what are books, but experiences?
-Passports to times gone by and transports to places yet unseen.
+Passports to times gone by and transportation to places yet unseen.

 “Nothing can cure the soul but the senses, just as nothing can cure the senses but the soul.” — Oscar Wilde, 1890